MBB-team/VBA-toolbox/_wiki/VBA-MFX.md

 - `p_group`: structure containing the sufficient statistics of the posterior over the moments of the parent population distribution.
 - `o_group`: output structure of the VBA_MFX approach.
 In particular, it contains the Free Energy of the MFX model.

+Note: empirical Bayes procedures of this sort learn from group statistics, and thus inform within-subject inversions with each other results.
+This eventually shrinks the within-subject posterior estimate around the estimated group mean...